 Growing up, Ernest Hemingway was a hero of mine.
 While I’ve moved on, I believe he’s a necessary ex to have – even if I regret loving him so.

-As I’m now older (and weaker), I ponder what it’d be like to endure the man on a daily basis.
+As I’m now older, I wonder what it’d be like to endure the man on a daily basis.
 His family was mostly irrelevant in these stories.
 He was forever surrounded at a bar by people only linked to fandom or the bottle.
 Even in the story where he inadvertently machine-gunned his own thighs while fishing (with the aforementioned armaments), he was doing it next to his very young son.
 An act immediately cast off as Hemingway hijinks.

 Heralding Ernest Hemingway as the be-all and the also the end-all is a fairly obvious signpost in the quest for maturity.
 It’s like that skating/graff phase, or feeding a ring through your derma.
 It’s something you pass through, but don’t stay in.
 Hemingway is a meaningful phase that becomes completely superfluous through the march of time.
 While it’s unfair to retroactively pan him in the lettering of today, it’s easy to surmise that Hemingway would probably be a Trump voter in 2018, and he would for absolutely sure be on Alex Jones.
 He hated fascists, sure, but he loved America.
 He, in the words of another notable arsehole, liked football, porno and books about war.
 His words on writing for writers still endure, and I still firmly believe that one should write drunk and edit sober, as do I believe that all writers should possess a shit detector of unwavering value, but I do now realise that Ernest’s teachings are to be studied, but not followed.